msiuser47/TryHackMe/rooms/defensive/soc/conti/README.md

 - **Ransom notes are a lagging indicator, not a leading one.** By the time `readme.txt` files appeared, the attacker had already achieved initial access, persistence, privilege escalation, and credential theft — all of which were logged and detectable well before encryption began.
 - **Unpatched, internet-facing Exchange infrastructure remains a top ransomware entry vector.** This intrusion chain mirrors real-world Conti operations, where known, patchable CVEs in edge infrastructure are consistently the first domino.

-## 10. Methodology Note

-The analytical approach and command/query sequence in this write-up were adapted from a publicly shared methodology for this room; the steps above were independently reproduced and verified against the provided Splunk dataset to arrive at the same results.